-My name is Lauren and I’m privileged to be Clarkson Primary School’s new Chaplain from Term 4 and going into 2020.
-I am passionate about delivering a high level of pastoral care to your little people and the families of CPS.
-I am a parent myself to a beautiful little 4-year-old girl, so I understand personally the joys and challenges of parenthood and feel privileged to walk alongside students and families in their vital schooling years.
+My name is Audrey and I’m privileged to be Clarkson Primary School’s Chaplain.
+I am passionate about delivering a high level of pastoral care to your children and the families of CPS.
+I understand personally the joys and challenges of parenthood and feel privileged to walk alongside students and families in their vital schooling years.

 Experience and Background

-I have extensive experience in working with children and young people, youth at risk and in the local community.
+I have extensive experience in working with children and young people, youth at risk, and in the local community.
 I am passionate about social and the emotional wellbeing of all students, and place great emphasis on the importance of building positive self-esteem and self-worth among students I work with.
 I have a heart for encouraging students and families one conversation at a time.
-I have worked in the Community Services field for over 10 years and have a Bachelor of Social Science with a double major in Community Welfare and Youth Work which transfers into a therapeutic-style of Chaplaincy.
-I am available to students and families at the school Tuesday to Thursdays.
+I am available to students and families at the school Mondays, Tuesdays and Thursdays.